-- Wicker–a weaving process that uses bamboo, reeds, rushes or willow–is an ancient technique.
+Wicker–a weaving process that uses bamboo, reeds, rushes, or willow–is an ancient technique.
 Wicker baskets and stools have been found in ancient Egypt and among the ash-covered ruins of Pompeii.

-The cane is used to make the sturdy indoor/outdoor furniture popular in tropical climates, while rattan peel, the “skin” of the vine, is stripped and soaked to make the thin, pliable strips that bind the rattan poles together when the peel dries.
+The cane is used to make sturdy indoor/outdoor furniture popular in tropical climates, while rattan peel, the “skin” of the vine, is stripped and soaked to make the thin, pliable strips that bind the rattan poles together when the peel dry.

 Durability and Versatility

-- Rattan is very strong and comes in a variety of natural colors, but the cane can be painted–Victorians like to paint the rattan to resemble bamboo canes, so-called “faux bamboo” painting on bamboo’s distinctive rings.
+Rattan is very strong and comes in a variety of natural colors, but the cane can be painted–Victorians like to paint the rattan to resemble bamboo canes, so-called “faux bamboo” painting on bamboo’s distinctive rings.

-- Old rattan and wicker furniture can command high prices in antique sales–notably Victorian wicker and vintage rattan pieces made in the Philippines or Hawaiian Islands and dating from the 1940s and 1950s.
+Old rattan and wicker furniture can command high prices in antique sales–notably Victorian wicker and vintage rattan pieces made in the Philippines or the Hawaiian Islands and dating from the 1940s and 1950s.
 The rattan pieces often have colorful bark-cloth cushions with tropical designs.

 What is Rattan?